 Document name Attendance Policy

 Author Helen Tunney

-Date approved
+Date approved February 2023

-Date issued
+Date issued February 2023

-Date of review November 2023
+Date of review January 2024

-Approved by

 Introduction

 This statement sets out the legal framework, the definitions and our policy expectations.

 The L.E.A.D.
 Academy Trust requires this policy to be implemented by all its member academies.